 photography, film and writing.
 Youth use art as a way to explore

 anti-violence and social justice issues affecting them and their

 communities.
 The program operates in Vancouver, Surrey and Burnaby

 schools.
 LOVE provides food, bus tickets, media tools and art supplies.

 Leadership Program is a free after-school program for youth who wish to grow their leadership, facilitation and artistic skills.
 Youth leaders are provided with opportunities to facilitate workshops, lead discussions and participate in public speaking events.
 The program is open to graduates of the Media Arts Program and operates out of the Broadway Youth Resource Centre in Vancouver.

-Youth-led Workshops can be specifically tailored for your group.
+We host hundreds of workshops annually that are specifically tailored for our partners.
 LOVE BC offers a number of workshop that address topics which can be delivered to people of all ages (scroll down to see potential examples).
 All of our workshops are developed using anti-oppression and anti-violence frameworks and incorporate arts-based activities as a tool for talking about various topics.
 To request a workshop or a Violence Prevention Committee, please fill in this form and we will get back to you within two weeks.

 Workshop Themes/Topics Can Include:

 We’ll work on challenging our assumptions about other people and talk about what it means to treat others with respect and kindness.
 We’ll also discuss what bullying looks like, youth’s experiences with bullying, and how we can combat it.

 We’ll talk about different forms of communication and what healthy communication looks like.
 Youth will have the opportunity to practice healthy communication through group activities.